Distributed Dispatching in the Parallel Server Model: Tidal Water Filling

 \T{Arrivals and departures.} Our modeling of the arrival and departure processes follows standard practice (\eg \cite{vargaftik2020lsq,lu2011join,mitzenmacher2002load,van2019hyper,anselmi2020power}).
 In each round, we set $a^{(m)}(t) \sim Poisson(\lambda)$ for each dispatcher $m \in \setM$, and $s^{(n)}(t) \sim Geometric(\mu)$ for each server $n \in \setN$.
 Therefore, the load on the system is $\rho \triangleq M \lambda / (N \frac{\mu}{1-\mu})$.

 \T{Dispatching policies.} We compare our policies to JSQ, the Power-of-two-choices denoted by JSQ(2), JIQ and the recently proposed LSQ. \footnote{Specifically, we use LSQ-Sample(2).
-See~\cite{vargaftik2020lsq} for details.} We use a prefix of $s$ and $u$ to denote the splittable and the unsplittable case.
+See~\cite{vargaftik2020lsq} for details.} For the splittable case, we also compare against: (1) ``the power of slightly more than a single choice" (PoSMTO($d$)) proposed in \cite{ying2017power}\footnote{We calibrated the parameter $d$ using the guidelines in \cite{ying2017power} and found $d=1.6$ as the sweet spot.
+Namely, the number of samples a dispatcher performs each round is not constant but equals to the size of the arrived batch of jobs multiplied by 1.6.}; (2) a centralized JSQ policy (i.e., all arrivals go through a single dispatcher, which results in a centralized water-filling (CWF) effect).
+The comparison against this policy can be seen as the ``price of districution''.
+We use a prefix of $s$ and $u$ to denote the splittable and the unsplittable case.
 For the splittable case, similarly to s\TWLs, other policies are also allowed to split jobs for parallel processing.
+Namely, in splittable JSQ (sJSQ), each dispatcher performs water-filling considering only its own jobs (i.e., disregarding possible arrivals of jobs to the same servers from other dispatchers).
+Similarly, this is the case for other policies.
+For example, splittable JIQ (sJIQ) splits the jobs among the idle queues equally (with random tie breaks).
+If there are no idle queues, each job is sent to a randomly selected server.

 \T{Setup.} We consider systems with different numbers of servers~$N$ and dispatchers~$M$.
 For each system, we run a set of simulations.
 Each simulation is configured with a different load and lasts for $10^5$ time slots (rounds).